AI3LabsX/AI3LabsX/README.md

-# 🌌 Ai3 Labs
+# 🌌 RicRex

-Welcome to **Ai3Labs**!
+Welcome to **RicRex**!
 We harness the power of artificial intelligence to shape the future, offering AI-driven applications, tools, and comprehensive community management.
 Let us help you **transform your business with AI**.

 ---